Supreme Court rules in landmark insurance case

 Royds Withy King, acting for the 214 claimants, negotiated a settlement earlier this year, the details of which remain confidential.

-David Bowman, a senior associate at Royds Withy King, and a senior member of the litigation team acting for the group, said: “The Supreme Court has today determined an important point of principle in relation to the proper interpretation of the aggregation clause in the SRA’s Minimum Terms of Cover.
+Richard Woodman, a partner at Royds Withy King, who has been representing the 214 investors since 2010, said: “The Supreme Court has today determined an important point of principle in relation to the proper interpretation of the aggregation clause in the SRA’s Minimum Terms of Cover.

 “While the clarity and ease of application of the Court of Appeal’s judgment was ultimately not upheld, we are nonetheless very content with the outcome of this decision.
 The Supreme Court has found that to determine whether matters or transactions are related or not is an acutely fact sensitive exercise of judgment.
 The Supreme Court’s judgment of this case is, on the agreed facts before it, that the insurers had no right to aggregate the claims of the Peninsula Village investors with those of the Marrakech investors.
 This means that the insurer’s primary case, that all 214 individual claims could be aggregated to one claim with a £3 million limit has failed, and the alternative case of our clients’ has succeeded.”